austinzheng/Cormorant/README.md

 These are objectives I am working on right now, or plan on doing in the near future.

 - Optimizing and refactoring code to take advantage of Swift 3's new features
+- Interpreter (translate source to bytecode and then execute)
 - Expanding standard library
 - Support for sets
 - Ability to type in multiple forms at the top level